vtex/xpt/README.md

     └── blocks.json
 ```

-Note that we didn't need to declare `render` as a dependency in `package.json`.
-That dependency is already injected by the `react` builder.
+Note that we didn't need to declare `render` as a dependency on `package.json`.
+The `react` builder already injects that dependency.

 #### Configureable React